WTy-2/spec/src/dependent_types/proofs.md

 ## Design Note: Provisional Definitions

-Idris has a feature with a similar goal (that of splitting proofs and code relying on them) known as "Provisional Definitions" https://docs.idris-lang.org/en/latest/tutorial/provisional.html.
+Idris has a feature with a similar goal (that of splitting proofs and code relying on them) known as ["Provisional Definitions"](https://docs.idris-lang.org/en/latest/tutorial/provisional.html).
 The main disadvantage is that you do not get the reuse of proofs that comes from WTy2 (i.e: proofs must be specifically named based on the function they are required in).

 The obvious benefit here is that the Idris compiler does not have to search through all possible implicit proofs, meaning the impact on typechecking performance is lessened.
 Right now, it is somewhat unclear how often implicit proofs will be able to be reused, but it is hoped that this will be a significant quality-of-life benefit for ordinary programs, perhaps even near the scale of much more heavyweight features, say, tactics (the convenience of not needing any explicit user-interaction when relying on properties like `m + n ~ n + m`, I think should not be understated).